kgrady/site/source/lessons/L4/exercise-4.rst

 Counting values from a list
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In some cases it might be useful to know how many times certain value exists in a list.
-Consider following example:
+Consider the following example:

 .. code-block:: python